top of page

 This is not a yes or no answer unfortunately – you should either consult a podiatrist who will be able to diagnose a fungal infection on clinical grounds or your GP who can arrange to send a sample for microscopy and culture BUT they must ensure they take a decent sample in order for the test to be worthwhile.
 Sample testing can also be arranged privately via your podiatrist.

 RECOMMENDATIONS The first line of defense is always a topical treatment, and you needn’t spend a fortune.
-Previously, my advice was to either use Clotrimazole 1% cream applied daily or tea tree oil* applied on alternate days HOWEVER I am now a huge advocate of simple white vinegar as a first line treatment for fungal nails.
-The vinegar changes the pH of the environment so that the fungus cannot thrive.
+Previously, my advice was to either use Clotrimazole 1% cream applied daily or tea tree oil* applied on alternate days HOWEVER I now advocate simple white vinegar as a first line treatment for early fungal nails.
+The vinegar changes the pH of the nail environment so that the fungus cannot thrive.
 You can add a couple of drops of lavender or tea tree oil to improve the aroma (otherwise you may end up smelling like a bag of chips!).
 Either apply the vinegar with some cotton wool after bathing and drying properly, or pop some in an atomiser and spritz onto your nail/s daily.
 Take a 'before' photo so that you can accurately judge any improvement.
-Do this for 6 weeks in order to assess new nail growth and determine whether the treatment is working.
-You’ll also need to boil wash your socks, and spritz your shoes with an antifungal spray (such as Daktarin) as otherwise the spores will continue to reinfect your nails (and likely your skin also).
+Do this for up to 12 weeks in order to assess new nail growth and determine whether the treatment is working.
+Please bear in mind toenails grow at a rate of 1mm per month, so it can take a long time to notice a difference!
+You’ll also need to boil wash your socks (that's a minimum of 60 degrees, ideally 90 degrees) or pop them in the freezer for 24 hours (as temperatures below 7 degrees also kill fungal spores), and spritz your shoes with an antifungal spray (such as Daktarin or Scholl) as otherwise the spores will continue to reinfect your nails (and likely your skin also).
 If your nail is particularly thick, it will need to be reduced before commencement of a topical agent.
 Additionally, it is helpful to manually remove (trim away) as much infected nail as possible.
 A podiatrist is the most qualified person to safely achieve this for you.
-Depending on your general health, your GP can prescribe an oral antifungal (Terbinafine; a tablet taken by mouth).
+Thicker, more chronically infected toenails may also benefit from a topical antifungal agent rather than white vinegar.
+Although, proceed with caution and do not use a topical antifungal indiscriminately - there is a growing body of evidence to indicate we are becoming resistant to common antifungal treatments.
+Depending on your general health, your GP can prescribe an oral antifungal (Terbinafine or Itraconazole; a tablet taken by mouth).
 This is the only treatment with a decent amount of research behind it.
 However, I wouldn’t knock anecdotal evidence in podiatric practice – just because a treatment hasn’t got a large scale randomized controlled trial behind it doesn’t mean it’s a load of old tosh; there is a lot to be said for clinical experience.

 WHAT ABOUT THESE FANCY HOT AND COLD LASERS?

 Personally, I’m not sold on these at all.
+The evidence indicates that lasers are typically only effective when used alongside a topical antifungal agent.
 I certainly would not fork out for any expensive treatment without sending a sample of your nail for microscopy and culture as you could be completely wasting your time and money.
 There is now a chairside budget-friendly test to check whether you have a dermatophyte (the usual suspect) infection of the nail.
 A sample of your nail is popped in a test tube with a chemical, shaken up and checked for dermatophytes using a reagent stick.
 The whole test is completed within a few minutes.
 Speak to your podiatrist if you are interested in arranging this simple test.

 LIKE THIS BUT HUNGRY FOR MORE?